-The Anterior one is to test the anterior crucial ligament, and the posterior, obviously, is for the posterior crucial ligament.
+The Anterior one is to test the anterior crucial ligament, and the posterior, obviously, is for the crucial posterior ligament.

-Both these tests are done with the client lying on the table, with a hip and knee flexed, and foot on the table.
+Both these tests are done with the client lying supine on the table, with a hip and knee flexed, and foot on the table.

 The therapist will ensure that the foot doesn’t move and will place its hands around the knee, with the fingers (except the thumb) seating at the top of the calf and the thumbs seating on the patella.

 For the A.D. test, the therapist will lightly pull the knee joint away from the patient body.

 On the other hand, for the P.D. test, the therapist will push the knee towards the patient’s body.

 These tests are positive if there is a loose movement within the knee, in the direction of pull or push.